kenlowrie/smd/docs/section/helpers-doc.md

 The variables **e_tag** and **e_var** are used quite a bit in the documentation to encode the entities and markdown so that it can be shown inline instead of having either the parser or the browser process it.

 Finally, a commonly used trick of extending an underlying macro is used to create two custom versions of the **note** [e_tag.b(t="div")], **bluenote** and **rednote**.
-What is done is a new variable is creating using the *color*note name, inheriting from the underlying **note** variable, and then one of the attributes within that variable is modified to use the newly created color class in the [smdhtml.b] namespace.
+This is done by creating a new variable using the *color*note name, inheriting from the underlying **note** variable, and then one of the attributes within that variable is modified to use the newly created color class in the [smdhtml.b] namespace.
 Let's use all three of them (note, bluenote and rednote) to see how they render:

 [note(t="This is my inline note using the default **note** builtin.")]
 [bluenote(t="This is my inline note using the **bluenote** builtin created in helpers.md.")]